Composites are defined as arrays of data that are created by processing and/or combining one or multiple data arrays (prerequisites) together.

 Creating composite configuration files¶

-To save the custom composite, the following procedure can be used:
+To save the custom composite, follow the Component Configuration

 With that, you should be able to load your new composite directly.
 Example configuration files can be found in the satpy repository as well as a few simple examples below.